 - Falls from ladders, scaffolds or other elevated areas.

-All Georgia companies with three or more employees must offer Workers’ Compensation insurance.
+All Georgia companies with three or more employees must offer workers’ compensation insurance.
 Although employees have 30 days to file a “notice of injury” with their employer, filing immediately avoids delays in the process and reimbursement.
 Even so, sometimes your claim may be denied.
 Workers’ comp is essentially “no-fault insurance.”
-It is intended to treat your injuries so you can return to work as soon as possible.
+The purpose is to treat your injuries so you can return to work as soon as possible.
 Therefore, coverage for an employee who misses a minimum of seven working days due to injury is limited to only the following:

 - 100 percent of medical bills